dprenevost/School_District_Analysis/README.md

 school district analysis that I did in this module and write up a report to describe how these changes affected the overall analysis.

-#### The Data needed to be checked, and corrected for irregularities in several fields, noteably the "student_name" column, as there were several anomolous entries related to name prefixes and suffixes, most likely to cheeky students with a sense of humor.
+#### The Data needed to be checked, and corrected for irregularities in several fields, noteably the "student_name" column, as there were several anomolous entries related to name prefixes and suffixes, most likely due to cheeky students with a sense of humor.

 ### Results: